-- 1) Research with unknown microorganisms can be treated as a BSL-1 study under the following conditions: - a) Organism is cultured in a plastic Petri dish (or other standard non-breakable container) and sealed.
-Other acceptable containment include petri film and doubled heavy-duty (2-ply) sealed bags. - b) Experiment involves only procedures in which the Petri dish remains sealed throughout the experiment (i.e. counting presence of organisms or colonies). - c) The sealed Petri dish is disposed of in the appropriate manner under the supervision of the Designated Supervisor. - 2) If a culture is opened for identification, sub-culturing or isolation, it must be treated as a BSL-2 study and involve BSL-2 laboratory procedures.
+- Research with unknown microorganisms can be treated as a BSL-1 study under the following conditions: - a) Organism is cultured in a plastic Petri dish (or other standard non-breakable container) and sealed.
+Other acceptable containment include doubled heavy-duty (2-ply) sealed bags. - b) Experiment involves only procedures in which the Petri dish remains sealed throughout the experiment (i.e. counting presence of organisms or colonies). - c) The sealed Petri dish is disposed of in the appropriate manner under the supervision of the Designated Supervisor. - 2) If a culture container is opened for any purpose, it must be treated as a BSL-2 study and involve BSL-2 laboratory procedures.